gernest/requiemdb/REDDIT.md

 generated during ingestion mapping attributes and various interesting properties of samples to the incoming sample ID.

-So, scans are against samples not individual data points within the samples.
+Scans are against samples not individual data points within the samples.
 It is possible to additionally pre process these samples before serving them.

 A `js` runtime is used to drive the `go` backend.